miklevin/MikeLev.in/_posts/2024-12-06-testing-chatgpt-o1-release.md

 ---

-## Activate Hallucination & Confirmation Bias Defenses
+## Defending Against Hallucination & Confirmation Bias

 > Time for a reality check.
 Did I really build something fresh and interesting
 > here?
 I ask for it to burst my bubble.